geogeodeong/geogeodeong.github.io/README.md

-# This a hompage of GGD Music Rcords Label in South Korea.
+# This is an oldschool www homepage of GGD Music Records Label in South Korea.